docpad-archive/documentation/Roadmap.md

 ## Version 3

-Version 3 focuses on connecting the community, and building a profitable business for everyone around docpad.
+Version 3 focuses on connecting the community.

 ### v3.1